Société Protectrice

 Conclusion

 For the TNVR program to be a success and to effectively regulate the stray dog population in Morocco, it is imperative to reassess and correct the current deficiencies of the convention.
-The involvement of animal protection associations, clarification of terms and structures, improvement of infrastructure, prior awareness-raising and total transparency are key elements to achieve this objective.
-Only an integrated and inclusive approach will put an end to animal suffering and address public health concerns in a sustainable and humane way.
+The involvement of animal protection associations, clarification of terms and structures, improvement of infrastructure, prior awareness-raising, and total transparency are key elements to achieve this objective.
+Only an integrated and inclusive approach will put an end to animal suffering and address public health concerns sustainably and humanely.

 Take action and say NO TO MOROCCAN STRAY DOG CULLING!